 This might surprise you, but dogs were not always domestic animals.
 The origin of the domestic dog dates back to thousands of years ago, even though disputes exist over the exact period of history when dogs began living with humans.

-What is indisputable, however, is the fact that all dogs have always had to be trained to in order to cohabit with people.
-They were trained to be guardians, hunting companions and herding dogs, for example.
+What is indisputable, however, is the fact that all dogs have always had to be trained to in order to co-habit with people.
+Dogs were trained to be guardians, hunting companions, herding dogs, and retrievers for example.

 So why exactly do we train dogs?
 Humans began training dogs for two main reasons: to remove their aggressive tendencies and to perform specific tasks that make life a bit easier for humans.

-For example, the Golden Retriever was historically bred and trained to fetch shot game from long distances away.
-To be specific, these dogs specialized in retrieving waterfowl (aquatic birds) and duck.
+For example, the Golden Retriever was historically bred and trained to fetch shot game.
+To be specific, these dogs specialized in retrieving waterfowl (aquatic birds), such as ducks.
 There’s a reason why they’re such great swimmers!

 Hunters would shoot birds that would fall in unsavory places like swamps or lakes, and they’d train their Golden Retrievers to retrieve the animals they’d shot.
 Goldens were well-suited to this task due to their soft mouths and gentle grip.